zzzprojects/learn-orm/tutorials/audit-ef-Core/environment-setup.md

 <img src="images/setup-7.png" alt="Audit.EntityFramework.Core installed successfully">

-Once **Audit.EntityFramework.Core** has been successfully installed, let's add the database provider that you want to target.
+Once **Audit.EntityFramework.Core** has been successfully installed.
+Let's add the database provider that you want to target.
 We will use SQL Server, and the provider package is [Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer).
 We can easily install that NuGet package by executing the following command in **Package Manager Console**.

 ```csharp
 PM> Install-Package Microsoft.EntityFrameworkCore.SqlServer